This question or a form of it has come to my attention many times.

 Translation usually involves understanding the source language and rendering the meaning as best as one can in another language.

-Naturally one might wonder why Joseph needed the plates in his possession at all.
 Why bury them for 1600 years and go through the trouble of etching down all that information if it would never be read by someone?

 Touch not the things which are sealed, for I will bring them forth in mine own due time; for I will show unto the children of men that I am able to do mine own work.
 Wherefore, when thou hast read the words which I have commanded thee, and obtained the witnesses which I have promised unto thee, then shalt thou seal up the book again, and hide it up unto me, that I may preserve the words which thou hast not read, until I shall see fit in mine own wisdom to reveal all things unto the children of men.3 Nephi 27:21-22

-Basically, the plates have not yet served their entire purpose.
+The plates have not yet served their entire purpose.
 A portion of them was sealed by the power of God and are currently unknown to us.

 What Joseph translated was just the beginning, a very small portion of greater wisdom which is to come.
 In the brass plates version of Isaiah is the following verse that has been understood to mean the Book of Mormon: